Bootstrapping quantum process tomography via a perturbative ansatz: Characterizing The Two-Qubit Processes

 Decomposing an $N$-qubit gate this way implicitly assumes the errors that make the implemented process $\mathcal{G}$ distinct from the ideal gate $\hat{G}$ are not strongly specific to the implementation of $\mathcal{G}$.
 This is easily satisfied if the errors are gate-independent, but some kinds of gate-dependent error are tolerable, such as context dependence in simultaneous single-qubit gates.
 For the ${\rm CNOT}_{12}\otimes\hat{\iden}$ gate considered previously, an example of a tolerable gate-dependent error would be a coherent error that occurs on qubit 1 both for an actual $\hat{Z}$-gate or an effective $\hat{Z}$-gate (as occurs in the reduced process on qubit 1 for the ${\rm CNOT}_{12}$ gate).

 It is important to emphasize that neither of these issues are limitations of PAPA, which can characterize any $N$-qubit process using pairwise two-qubit QPT, but of the two-qubit characterizations supplied to PAPA by GST.
-Nevertheless, there are many situations where PAPA+GST may be applicable, i.e.~the ideal-gate decomposition is possible and the errors can be assumed to be captured by PAPA+GST, as we explore in section \ref{sec:N12}.
+Nevertheless, there are many situations where PAPA+GST may be applicable, i.e.~the ideal-gate decomposition is possible and the errors can be assumed to be captured by PAPA+GST, as we explore in both experiment and theory, in sections \ref{sec:Exp} and \ref{sec:N12}.
 For situations where PAPA+GST is not possible, PAPA can inherit SPAM-insensitivity from other SPAM-insensitive process tomography such as that using randomized benchmarking \cite{Kimmel:2014aa,Johnson:2015aa,Roth:2018aa}.